How do you review your year? What are the best end of year reflection questions?

 You don’t have to wait until for the calendar to roll over for you to take stock of your year and chart a new course.
 You decide when you’re starting over or moving onto a new chapter in your life.
 Let today (no matter what date it is) be your New Year!

-We should review and readjust constantly and NOT wait for things to be falling apart or being at the end of our rope to look down and realize we need to go in a new direction.
+We should review and readjust constantly and NOT wait for things to fall apart or to be at the end of our rope to look down and realize we need to go in a new direction.

 Plus, get your FREE Review Your Year Workbook with the ten essential questions you need to ask yourself about your last year BEFORE you start planning for your next.
-Yup, you have permission to look back just this once, and then move onto greater things.
+Yup, you have permission to look back just this once, and then move on to greater things.

 Ugh, Why Bother Reviewing Your Year?